How To Limit Liability At Your Company Party

 HR Answer:

 The holidays are here, and to many, that means it is time for holiday parties.
-While holiday events are a great time to bring your team together and increase engagement, there are potential employment law concerns to keep in mind as an employer.
-The following are things to consider to limit potential liability prior to hosting your event:
+While holiday events are a great time to bring your team together and increase engagement, there are potential risks to keep in mind as an employer.
+As you plan your event, below is a list of best practices to consider that may help to limit potential liability:

-- If it is truly a social event for your team, do not require attendance.
+• If it is truly a social event for your team, do not require attendance.
 Remind staff that attendance is not required but voluntary.
-This can limit liability with a potential harassment claim because the event is voluntary and not in the course and scope of employment.
+This may help to limit liability with a potential harassment claim because the event is voluntary and not in the course and scope of employment.

-- To further support the non-work nature of the event, hold the event off-site and outside of regular business hours.
-You should also allow employees to bring a guest.
+• To further support the non-work nature of the event, hold the event off-site and outside of regular business hours.
+Many organizations also allow employees to bring a guest thereby underscoring the non-work component.

 How to handle alcoholic beverages at the party

-If you make the decision to provide alcoholic beverages, there are a number of considerations you should make to limit liability at your company party, including:
+If you decide to provide alcoholic beverages, there are a number of considerations you can make that may help limit potential liability at your company party.
+Here are some good practices to consider:

-- Provide food and non-alcoholic beverages at the event, both for safety reasons and so those who choose not to drink alcohol know you’ve given them consideration.
+• Provide food and non-alcoholic beverages at the event, both for safety reasons and so those who choose not to drink alcohol know you’ve considered them and feel included.

-- Offer a cash bar where employees purchase alcohol.
-This will reduce the likelihood of a claim that the employer provided alcohol directly to employees.
-It will also reduce consumption.
+• Offer a cash bar where employees purchase alcohol.
+This can reduce the likelihood of a claim that the employer provided alcohol directly to employees.
+It is also likely to reduce consumption.

 How to handle cannabis at the event